andrew/ultimate-awesome/README.md

 - [awesome-rollup-economics](https://github.com/niluferokay/awesome-rollup-economics) - A list of resources for understanding the economics of rollups.
 - [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.
 - [awesome-nullstack](https://github.com/nullstack/awesome-nullstack) - :sparkling_heart: All awesome resources involving the awesome Nullstack.
-- [awesome-nollm](https://github.com/oagoulart/awesome-nollm) - Awesome list of software not using LLMs or similar features.
 - [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.
 - [awesome-compound-ai-systems](https://github.com/outerport/awesome-compound-ai-systems) - Papers about infrastructure (deployment & serving) and systems for compound AI .